zh-lx/pinyin-pro-doc/en/docs/use/addDict.md

 # addDict <Badge type="tip" text="v3.20.0+" vertical="middle" />

 `pinyin-pro` has built-in dictionaries for some commonly used high-frequency words.
 To ensure high accuracy, you may need to apply more comprehensive dictionaries using the `addDict` function.

-Two dictionary packages are provided by the official: [Modern Chinese Dictionary](https://github.com/chinese-data/pinyin-pro-data/blob/main/packages/pinyin-pro-data/modern.json) and [Complete Dictionary](https://github.com/chinese-data/pinyin-pro-data/blob/main/packages/pinyin-pro-data/complete.json).
+For more detail by [@pinyin-pro/data](https://github.com/chinese-data/pinyin-pro-data)

 Install via `npm install @pinyin-pro/data`.